wasi-shah/Docker-AKS/12 c#/Readme.md

 ```

 ## C# APIS (Minimal API)
+According to the Microsoft Docs: Minimal APIs are architected to create HTTP APIs with minimal dependencies.
+They are ideal for microservices and apps that want to include only the minimum files, features, and dependencies in ASP.NET Core.
 > API sits at the end point and perform action and response result.
 > API retuns code in header and data/empty in body
+> You dont add many files or dependencies

 API Codes
 ```